uccser/verto/docs/source/contributing.rst

 Test Suite Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Recall our project structure diagram from earlier.
-This time, we're focusing just on the ``tests/`` directory:
+We are now focusing on our project structure diagram from earlier:

 .. code-block:: none